20 Clever Uses for a Turkey Baster

 The perfect cup of coffee is determined by using the proper balance of water and ground coffee in your automatic coffeemaker.
 If you pour in too much water, however, you typically have to add more coffee or suffer through a weak pot.
 But there’s another, often overlooked option: Simply use your kitchen baster to remove the excess water to bring it in at just the right level.

 Touch up a paint job

 For small paint sprucing jobs, use a turkey baster to transfer a small amount of paint from the pail to a disposable cup.
 You’ll have the exact portion you need and avoid drips.
 Now are you starting to see why a turkey baster is one of the kitchen gadgets you’ll wish you had years ago?

 Blow away roaches and ants

 If you’ve had it with sharing your living quarters with roaches or ants, give them the heave-ho by sprinkling boric acid along any cracks or crevices where you’ve spotted the intruders.
 Use a baster to blow small amounts of the powder into hard-to-reach corners and any deep voids you come across.
 Note: Keep in mind that boric acid can be toxic if ingested by young children or pets.
-Fortunately, there are plenty of chemical-free ways to keep bugs out of your home, too.

 Change brake fluid